The Grief I Deserved

 I saw it in Molly's eyes when I put her back in the carrier.
 I heard it in the voice in my head: Take the pictures.
 Get the cuddles.
 This is it.
 This is the last time.

-By then, she was not herself anymore.
-She was drugged and dazed, staggering inside the house but already gone.
-She died in my arms just hours later.
+But she wasn't herself anymore.
+She was already gone before she died in my arms a few hours later.

 But tell that to the person holding her when it happens.